Al Ahly SC: Golden era (2005–2013)

-Al Ahly played the 2007 CAF Super Cup on 18 February at the Addis Ababa Stadium as the champion of the 2006 CAF Champions League against the ES Sahel, the champion of the 2006 CAF Confederation Cup.
+Al-Ahly played the 2007 CAF Super Cup on 18 February at the Addis Ababa Stadium as the champion of the 2006 CAF Champions League against the ES Sahel, the champion of the 2006 CAF Confederation Cup.
 Al Ahly suffered from many absentees at this stage due to injuries.
 However, the match went to penalties after the extra time ended with a goalless draw, which Al Ahly won 5–4 on shootout.
 After achieving the Super Cup title, the club equalled the record set by Zamalek with 3 Super Cup titles, before adding three other titles to set a new record.
 Al Ahly also set another record as the club with most participations in the African Super Cup (8 times).

-The Red Giants continued dominating the league title, winning the Egyptian Premier League for the 4th consecutive time by 17 points away from Ismaily SC.
-The team also won the Super Cup for the fourth time in a row by beating Zamalek 2–0 with goals by Ahmed Hassan and Moataz Eno.
+Al Ahly continued winning the league title, winning the Egyptian Premier League for the 4th consecutive time by 17 points away from Ismaily SC.
+The team also won the Super Cup for the fourth time in a row by beating Zamalek 2–0.
 It was the second victory in a week for Ahly over Zamalek after their meeting in the CAF Champions League a week earlier.
 Al Ahly won the CAF Champions league for the sixth time with a 4–2 win on aggregate over Coton Sport FC de Garoua in the final, after finishing the first leg with a 2–0 win and drawing in the second leg 2–2.
-The club set off for the Club World Cup again, but this time with two defeats from C.F.
+The club set off for the Club World Cup again, but lost against C.F.
 Pachuca and Adelaide Football Club.

-The club started the 2008–09 season winning the CAF Super Cup after defeating CS Sfaxien 2–1 with two goals scored by Flávio, and before starting the race to the league's shield with Ismaily.
-The two teams played a playoff match to determine the champion, which Al Ahly won 1–0 by Flavio's header from a free kick delivered by his compatriot Gilberto.
+The club started the 2008–09 season winning the CAF Super Cup after defeating CS Sfaxien 2–1, before starting the race to the league's shield with Ismaily.
+The two teams played a playoff match to determine the champion, which Al Ahly won 1–0.

 It was the last championship for Manuel José during his second term before handing over the team's leadership to Hossam El-Badry.
 El Badry managed to keep the 2009–10 league shield in Al Ahly's cupboard to become the first national coach to win the league championship for the club in 23 years.
 Al Ahly won the Egyptian Super Cup by defeating Haras El Hodoud SC 1–0.

-In the CAF Champions League, Al Ahly qualified for the semi-finals, but was knocked out by Espérance Sportive de Tunis due to a famous refereeing mistake by Joseph Lamptey that gave the hosts a win in the second leg with a clear handball in the goal scored by Michael Eneramo.
+In the CAF Champions League, Al Ahly qualified for the semi-finals, but was knocked out by Espérance Sportive de Tunis due to a refereeing mistake by Joseph Lamptey that gave the hosts a win in the second leg.